 Chutneys and any fruit-based ferments are FAST (not more than 4 days).
 Due to their high sugar content, fruit-based ferments tend to go toward alcohol fermentation.
 We are trying to achieve lactic acid fermentation with this recipe rather than alcohol, so we want to create an environment that favors lactic acid bacteria and doesn’t give yeasts (the organisms who create alcohol) a chance to do their thing.

-If you want a thicker-style chutney (more like traditional cooked varieties), you can strain the fruit pulp first.
-If you don’t, it will still be delicious, but a lot more liquid-like and require stirring before using, as the contents settle.
+If you want a thicker-style chutney (more like traditional cooked varieties), you can either strain the fruit pulp first, or cook it down to a thicker consistency.
+If you cook it, it will be especially important to “backslop” with some probiotic liquid like pickle brine, kombucha, or liquid whey to get the bacterial fermentation started.
+If you don’t strain it, it will still be delicious, but a lot more liquid-like, almost like a fresh salsa (which is why I sometimes call this a “ch-alsa”) and require stirring before using, as the contents settle.

 - ½ cup (about 60g) raisins (any variety)